IATA-Cargo/ONE-Record/working_draft/high-level-business-rules/business_rules.md

 * Business rules are applied and documented in a revision-safe audit trail related to effected data field (see audit trail definition)
 * The business rules depend on a model of roles of stakeholders in the transportation process (see definition of roles and responsibilities)
   * Each stakeholder can have several roles
-  * but ech stakeholder can perform a transaction applying only one role
+  * but each stakeholder can perform a transaction applying only one role

 # AWB
 The transaction "DOC_GENERATION" with the DOC_TYPE "AWB" can only be performed by the role "FORWARDER"